The Haddon Heights Library has many types of media for our patrons.

 The library has a special New Jersey section, which includes pamphlets, books, maps, and genealogical material for reference.
 Some of these titles are available for circulation.

-The library participates in a downloadable audio program.
+The library participates in downloadable eBooks and audio program.
 Click here for more information.
 This service is free to library cardholders.